Ensure your products and clients are safe

-Our dedicated team of experts follows stringent protocols and industry standards to perform accurate and precise mycotoxin testing, adhering to regulatory requirements and best practices.
+Our dedicated team of experts follows stringent protocols and adhere to industry standards and regulatory requirements to perform accurate and precise mycotoxin testing.

 Our mycotoxin testing service aims to support cannabis manufacturers in upholding consumer safety, product quality, and regulatory compliance.
 By partnering with us, clients can ensure their cannabis products are free from harmful mycotoxin contamination, build consumer trust, and safeguard their brand reputation in the competitive cannabis market.

 Mycotoxins are toxic compounds produced by certain types of fungi that can contaminate various agricultural products, including cannabis.
 These fungi, such as Aspergillus, Penicillium, and Fusarium species, can grow on cannabis plants under certain environmental conditions, particularly when there is high humidity, poor air circulation, or improper storage conditions.

 When cannabis plants are exposed to these fungi, they may produce mycotoxins as a defense mechanism.
 These mycotoxins can be present in plant material such as flowers and leaves and be carried through the manufacturing process ending up in concentrates and oils.
 Mycotoxin contamination in cannabis can occur at any stage, from cultivation and processing to storage and distribution.